MicrosoftDocs/azure-docs/articles/machine-learning/data-science-virtual-machine/provision-vm.md

 | Miscellaneous tools |c:\dsvm\tools |

 > [!NOTE]
-> On Windows Server 2012 edition of the DSVM, the default Anaconda environment is Python 2.7.
+> On Windows Server 2012 edition of the DSVM and Windows Server 2016 edition before March 2018, the default Anaconda environment is Python 2.7.
 The secondary environment is Python 3.5 located at c:\Anaconda\envs\py35.
 >
 >